Generating Sentences by Editing Prototypes: Experiments

 \paragraph{Perplexity.} We start by evaluating \textsc{NeuralEditor}'s value as a language model, measured in terms of perplexity.
-For the \textsc{NeuralEditor}, we use the likelihood lower bound in Equation \ref{eq:lowerbound} where we sum over training set instances within Jaccard distance < 0.5, and for the VAE term in \textsc{NeuralEditor}, we use the one-sample approximation to the lower bound used in Kingma \shortcite{kingma2014variational} and Bowman \shortcite{bowman2016continuous}.
+We use the likelihood lower bound in Equation \ref{eq:lowerbound}, where we sum over training set instances within Jaccard distance < 0.5, and for the VAE term in \textsc{NeuralEditor}, we use the one-sample approximation to the lower bound used in Kingma \shortcite{kingma2014variational} and Bowman \shortcite{bowman2016continuous}.

-Compared to \textsc{NLM}, our initial result is that \textsc{NeuralEditor} is able to drastically improve log-likelihood for a significant number of sentences in the test set (Figure \ref{fig:ngmix}) when considering test sentences with at least one similar sentence in the training set.
-However, it places lower log-likelihood and on sentences which are far from any prototypes, as it was not trained to make extremely large edits.
-Proximity to a prototype seems to be the chief determiner of \textsc{NeuralEditor}'s performance.
-To evaluate \textsc{NeuralEditor}'s perplexity, we use smoothing with \textsc{NLM} to account for rare sentences not within our Jaccard distance threshold.\footnote{We smooth with \textsc{NLM}, as this corresponds to the model which does not condition on a prototype at all.
-Smoothing was done with linear interpolation, and weights were selected via a held-out validation set.} We find \textsc{NeuralEditor} improves perplexity over \textsc{NLM} and \textsc{KN5}.
+To evaluate \textsc{NeuralEditor}'s perplexity, we use linear smoothing with \textsc{NLM} to account for rare sentences not within our Jaccard distance threshold.
+This smoothing corresponds to occasionally sampling a special prototype sentence that can be edited into any other sentence and we use a smoothing weight of 0.1 (for full details, see Appendix \ref{sec:smoothing}).
+We find \textsc{NeuralEditor} improves perplexity over \textsc{NLM} and \textsc{KN5}.
 Table \ref{tab:perplex} shows that this is the case for both \textsc{Yelp} and the more general \textsc{BillionWord}, which contains substantially fewer test-set sentences close to the training set.
 On \textsc{Yelp}, we surpass even the best ensemble of \textsc{NLM} and \textsc{KN5}, while on \textsc{BillionWord} we nearly match their performance.

+Comparing each model at a per-sentence level, we see that \textsc{NeuralEditor} drastically improves log-likelihood for a significant number of sentences in the test set (Figure \ref{fig:ngmix}).
+Proximity to a prototype seems to be the chief determiner of \textsc{NeuralEditor}'s performance.

-Since \textsc{NeuralEditor} draws its strength from sentences in the training set, we also compared against a simpler alternative, in which we ensemble the \textsc{NLM} and \textsc{Memorization} (retrieval without edits). \textsc{NeuralEditor} performs dramatically better than this alternative.
+Since \textsc{NeuralEditor} draws its strength from sentences in the training set, we also compared against a simpler alternative, in which we ensemble \textsc{NLM} and \textsc{Memorization} (retrieval without edits). \textsc{NeuralEditor} performs dramatically better than this alternative.
 Table~\ref{tab:genedit} also qualitatively demonstrates that sentences generated by \textsc{NeuralEditor} are substantially different from the original prototypes.

 \paragraph{Human evaluation.}